hill3090/egg-ball/README.md

 # FantasyFootballGame
-Small game to keep track of Scores
+Small game to keep track of fantasy football scores